xdress/xdress/docs/tutorial.rst

 STL Containers (stlwrap)
 ========================
 The first tool we discuss is the C++ STL container wrapper generator.
-This tool relies soley on the type system.
+This tool relies solely on the type system.
 XDress is governed by a run control file, called ``xdressrc.py`` by default.
 This is a pure Python file that should be placed in the directory where you will run the ``xdress`` command.
 A simple stlwrap run control file would contain the following variables.